XRobots/Tensegrity/README.md

 # Tensegrity

-Caps and test sticks for my Tensegrity project
+Caps and test sticks for my Tensegrity project: https://youtu.be/RQFEtOj8jh0